Deploy lakeFS on GCP

 Save the following configuration file as

---- database: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: # replace this with a randomly-generated string: secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: gs # Uncomment the following lines to give lakeFS access to your buckets using a service account: # gs: # credentials_json: [YOUR SERVICE ACCOUNT JSON STRING] gateways: s3: # replace this with the host you will use for the lakeFS S3-compatible endpoint: domain_name: [S3_GATEWAY_DOMAIN]
+--- database: type: "postgres" postgres: connection_string: "[DATABASE_CONNECTION_STRING]" auth: encrypt: # replace this with a randomly-generated string: secret_key: "[ENCRYPTION_SECRET_KEY]" blockstore: type: gs # Uncomment the following lines to give lakeFS access to your buckets using a service account: # gs: # credentials_json: [YOUR SERVICE ACCOUNT JSON STRING]

 - Download the binary to the GCE instance.

 lakefs --config config.yaml run